leonmutschke/setlX-Installer/README.md

 [SetlX Official Website](randoom.org/Software/SetlX)

 Since the script is still under development, there are not many features.
-It is currently only working for Linux.
-It will work on macOS soon.
+It is working for Linux and macOS.
+It was tested on Ubuntu, Kali Linux and macOS Sierra.

 ### Installing setlX ###